NavyaTer/Movie-Recommendations/README.md

 # Machine-Learning-Research-Recommendations

 The code here is based on existing code and research papers.
+The code I wrote is mostly for data manipulation, cleaning, presentation and data structures.
 Here is the citation:

 [Herviawan] M. H. Herviawan, “M Hendra Herviawan,” Movie Recommendation based on Alternating Least Squares (ALS) with Apache Spark, 13-Jan-2017.
 [Online].
 Available: https://hendra-herviawan.github.io/build-movie-recommendation-with-apache-spark.html